proneutrino/imageclassifier/README.md

 # imageclassifier
-classifies the flower and returns the score
+Tensor Flow for poets is used to classify image and return a score